October is Down Syndrome Awareness Month!

 1850 De La Salle Dr, St. Louis, MO 63141

 Spread the word on social media

-NEW!
-Join our new Facebook discussion group, Sharing Our Strategies (SOS).
-Anyone can join this private online forum designed to give our community a place to share what works, what doesn’t and to ask questions to others who have been through the same experience.
+Join our Facebook discussion group, Sharing Our Strategies (SOS).
+This is a private online forum designed to give our community a place to share what works, what doesn’t and to ask questions to others who have been through the same experience.